 The earliest use of dance in Korea began about five thousand years ago with shamanistic rituals.
 Shamanism incorporates the beliefs and practices of the indigenous people in Korea, and both religious views and dance styles were unique to each village in these early years.
 Usually, each region would have its own local gods, and the Shamans worked as part of funeral services to guide spirits into heaven.
 The dances, such as the Tang'ol from the south, were choreographed with the goal of entertaining a god or goddess.

-When the later Korean kingdoms came about, Korean dance was extensively supported and highly regarded by the royal court and educational establishments.
+When the later Korean kingdoms came about, Korean dance was extensively supported and highly regarded by the royal court, the Korean royal family, and educational establishments.
 Usually the government even had an official division of dance.
 Many dances became very popular over 1,000 years ago.
 These included:

 - Ghost dance